simeononsecurity/simeononsecurity.ch/content/articles/enhance-linux-security-techniques-guide/index.en.md

 Linux hardening is especially crucial in environments where **sensitive data** is stored or transmitted.
 This includes organizations that handle **financial information, personal data, or intellectual property**.
 By hardening Linux systems, these organizations can **meet regulatory compliance requirements** and ensure that their data is adequately protected.

-Moreover, Linux hardening is an **ongoing process**.
+On top of that, Linux hardening is an **ongoing process**.
 As new threats and vulnerabilities emerge, it is **essential to stay up-to-date** with the latest security practices and regularly review and update the hardening measures in place.
 By **continuously improving the security posture** of Linux systems, organizations can stay one step ahead of potential attackers and minimize the risk of security incidents.

 ## Top 5 Linux Hardening Techniques